sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 "H-help me...
 Please..."

 "frisk?!"
-Sans' eyelights bulged and he blinked to the far end of the hall, opting to take a grander look at the scene.
+Sans' eyelights bulged and he blinked away to the far end of the hall, opting to take a grander look at the scene.

 Frisk shambled around to face him.
 It again looked very... something about it disturbed the skeleton.
 And for just a moment...